 A typical FEES evaluation takes approximately 30–45 minutes from setup to completion, including chart review, patient preparation, the procedure itself, and equipment disinfection.
 Results and preliminary recommendations are shared with your facility representative immediately following the evaluation.
 A full written report is provided shortly thereafter.

-Bayside Dysphagia Diagnostics provides mobile FEES evaluations throughout the South Shore and Cape Cod regions of Massachusetts, including nursing homes, skilled nursing facilities (SNFs), long-term care facilities, and assisted living communities.
+Bayside Dysphagia Diagnostics provides mobile FEES evaluations throughout Cape Cod and the South Shore regions of Massachusetts, including nursing homes, skilled nursing facilities (SNFs), long-term care facilities, and assisted living communities.
 If you're unsure whether your facility is within our service area, please contact us and we'll be happy to confirm.

 Contact our team today to sign a Service Agreement, schedule your first evaluation, or simply learn more about how Bayside Dysphagia Diagnostics can support your patients.